Dario Amodei

 Snapshot

-- Institutional significance: Amodei represents the safety-first frontier lab archetype: a leader who argues that powerful AI could produce extreme benefits while also requiring unusually serious risk management.
+- Institutional significance: Amodei represents the safety-first frontier-lab archetype: a leader who argues that powerful AI could produce extreme benefits while also requiring unusually serious risk management.

 Trajectory

-Anthropic was founded in 2021 by former OpenAI employees including Dario and Daniela Amodei.
-Anthropic describes itself as an AI safety and research company working on reliable, interpretable, and steerable AI systems.
+Anthropic announced its Series A in May 2021, describing itself as an AI safety and research company led by siblings Dario Amodei and Daniela Amodei.
+The announcement connected the team to prior work on GPT-3, scaling laws, interpretability, AI compute, Concrete Problems in AI Safety, and learning from human preferences.
 Amodei's public identity since then has been tied to a specific synthesis: keep scaling powerful models, but surround scaling with stronger safety research, model evaluation, interpretability, policy, and deployment controls.

 Anthropic and Claude